Video - Introduction to the Survey on Accessibility in Federal Sector Organizations, American Sign Language

-Introduction to the Survey on Accessibility in Federal Sector Organizations, American Sign Language - Transcript
+Introduction to the Survey on Accessibility in Federal Sector Organizations, American Sign Language - Video transcript

 (The Statistics Canada symbol and Canada wordmark appear on screen with the title: "Introduction to the Survey on Accessibility in Federal Sector Organizations, American Sign Language".)